 Both, gases and particles in the atmosphere absorb, and the total absorption is the sum of these two contributions.
 This chapter only deals with absorption of non-scattering matter, i.e., gas absorption in the first place (but can also include absorption by grey-body particles and polarization changes by electrons).

 6.3 Agendas

-There are two key agendas related to absorption in ARTS: propmat_clearsky_agenda and abs_xsec_agenda.
-They fulfill different purposes and complement each other.
-Agenda propmat_clearsky_agenda is called by RT methods when they need absorption (more precisely the clear-sky propagation matrix, as defined above).
-Hence, this agenda is the interface between the RT part and the absorption part.
-Is is explained further in the next section.
+There is one key agenda related to absorption in ARTS: propmat_clearsky_agenda is called by RT methods when they need absorption (more precisely the clear-sky propagation matrix, as defined above).